-- Surface electromagnetic surveys targeting "keel" sulphide entrapment structures; - A targeted 12,500 metres of diamond drilling, including borehole electromagnetic (BHEM) surveys, and - Mapping, prospecting, sampling, structural geological studies and 3D modeling
+- Surface electromagnetic surveys targeting of the melanorite "keel" structures which may contain larger sulfide accumulations from which the known mineral zones were structurally detached; - A targeted 12,500 metres of diamond drilling, including borehole electromagnetic (BHEM) surveys, and - Mapping, prospecting, sampling, structural geological studies and 3D modeling

-Maniitsoq Mineralization and Future Plans
+Maniitsog Mineralization and Future Plans

 Systematic analysis of geochemical data indicates that melanorites (> 12.5 wt MgO) are an important host to disseminated sulphide mineralization at both Fossilik and the IHC and this rock type also hosts thick zones of breccia and semi-massive sulphides.
+The known mineral lenses at P-004, P-058, and Sotty Hill are adjacent to under-explored intrusions containing melanorite.
 The melanorite keels of large mineralized intrusions such as Fossilik and target G-025 therefore represent an important geological environment to explore for large tonnage, high grade mineralization.